AchrafKassioui/Learning-SpriteKit/README.md

 > [!NOTE]
 >
 > The SpriteKit programming guide is excellent.
-They say it's retired (mostly because code is in Objective-C), but it's very well written and full of insights.
+They say it's retired, but it's very well written and full of insights.

 In my own setup with SpriteKit, I use the following arrangement to simulate a camera: